So, what the heck is CBD Oil?

 CBD and anxiety

-In some ways, CBD oils works like a natural anti-anxiety drug.
+In some ways, CBD oils work like a natural anti-anxiety drug.
 From our current understanding, it works in similar ways that pharmaceutical anti-anxiety drugs do, acting on the serotonin signaling in the brain.
 I have shared with you before on my blog and on social media that I suffer from anxiety.
 Part of this likely comes from the fact that I am a Type A person and that just comes with a general associated anxiousness.
 The other part is that many women with both PCOS and Hashimoto’s tend to suffer from anxiety and/or depression.
 I notice that when I have immune flare-ups, both my anxiety and my physical symptoms tend to get worse simultaneously.

 In the trial of taking the CBD for my anxiety, the biggest difference I noticed was that I wasn’t as noticeably anxious.
 I often have physiological symptoms of anxiety such as a racing pulse and rapid heartbeat.
 While taking CBD I did not have these physiological symptoms and felt more ‘chill’ and at peace.
 I usually tend to notice many fleeting thoughts constantly going through my mind, but did not have this happen as overwhelmingly as it usually does.
 I’ve ready that CBD helps to modulate mood and bring you back to a more balanced state, and I think that’s a great way to describe what it did for me.